KanColleTool/kcsrv/README.md

 It is recommended you start fresh on your copy of this server.

 ### Q: What are the requirements?
 - For a dev environment, nothing more than Vagrant and Ansible are required.
-These will automatically fire up a
+These will automatically fire up a toaster, a virtual machine, and a shipgirl ready to go to war at the local beach, ready for you to develop on.

 ### Q: Why is it built on Python?